 When you are pregnant, you must approach things differently.
 Medications are taken only when absolutely necessary, not just for our comfort.
 If you are taking any medications from another physician, please let us know.
-It is best to avoid taking any medication, however, there will be times that taking a medication is both safe and helpful.
-Any prescription medication we give you will be safe in pregnancy.
-Other, over the counter medications are also considered safe.
+It is best to avoid taking any medication, however, there will be times when taking a medication is both safe and helpful.
+ANY PERSCRIPTION MEDICATION WE GIVE YOU WILL BE SAFE IN PREGNANCY.
 If at any time you are unsure or what we have suggested is not effective, please feel free to call us for assistance.
 The following guidelines should be used when choosing medications and should be taken as directed on the label.
-Ibuprofen and aspirin are not recommended during pregnancy.
+Ibuprofen is not recommended during pregnancy.

 Nausea: Vitamin B-6 (50mg, 2 times per day), Ginger (in the form of ginger ale, ginger tea, or ginger tablets), sea-bands (available at the drug store), Emetrol, eat small frequent light meals.
+Try Unisom 1⁄2 25mg tablet twice daily or 1 tablet at night.
 If these do not help, notify the office and we can recommend other treatments.
 Nausea is very common during the 1st trimester.

-Headache or fever over 101: Tylenol, 500mg every 4 hours as needed
+Headache or fever over 101: Tylenol 500mg 1-2 tablets every 6 hours, do not exceed 3000 mg in 24 hours.

 Nasal congestion or cold: warm saltwater gargles, cold air humidifier, Benadryl 50mg every 6 hours, ocean nasal spray, Robitussin-DM.
-Avoid taking medications with containing Pseudo-ephedrine.
+Avoid taking medications containing Pseudo-ephedrine and Flonase.